-Jason O'Connell, Senior Director of Recording Services, jason.oconnell@sfcm.edu (415) 503-6266 Cory Todd, Recording Studio Manager, ctodd@sfcm.edu Emma Markowitz, Recording Services Studio Coordinator, emarkowitz@sfcm.edu
+Jason O'Connell, Senior Director of Recording Services, jason.oconnell@sfcm.edu (415) 503-6266 Emma Markowitz, Recording Studio Manager, emartkowitz@sfcm.edu Lilly Conley, Recording Services Studio Coordinator, lconley@sfcm.edu

 SFCM offers video recordings of various events, including collegiate ensemble concerts, master classes, and required student recitals.
 Please note that non-required and off-campus recitals are not automatically recorded.
 If you would like to obtain an electronic copy of a recording, you can request it by submitting a copy request form on the SFCM Recording Studio website.